Monthly Archives: April 2009

 It just must have been the day for it.
 I heard the same question so many times today that I started to wonder if I was in Groundhog Dog or if someone was just messing with me.

-Every second person wanted to be introduced to a literary agent (one in
+Every second person wanted to be introduced to a literary agent (one in four wanted to be introduced

 by Peter M Ball